cserranocolome/Turing-Patterning-in-Discrete-Heterogeneous-Media/README.md

 ComputeGraphAsymptotics: returns the asymptotic approximations of the eigenvalues of the full system composed by two coupled graphs.
 Scalar case.

 ComputeGraphAsymptoticsSystem: returns the asymptotic approximations of the eigenvalues of the full system composed by two coupled graphs.
 System case.

+In order to be able to generate random graphs the package "matlab_bgl" is needed.
+Moreover, to generate circulant graphs we used an already implemented function called "circulant" which we also include here.

+circulant: generates a square circulant matrix.